London in Two Days: A Museum & Theater Itinerary for Art Lovers

 After enjoying the National Gallery, I lingered awhile to enjoy the view over Trafalgar Square (#7).
 I was reminded of when I ended up in Trafalgar Square at midnight on New Year’s Eve in 1974 when I was eighteen and attending Reading University.

 As the year turned to 1975, my friends and I were engulfed by people yelling and celebrating.
 A very large man grabbed hold of me and kissed me.
-Needless to say, we quickly escaped.
-We ran through deserted streets (the tube had already stopped) only to discover that we’d missed the last train back to Surrey where my friend lived.
+Needless to say, I was not happy about that and so quickly escaped with my friends.

 This is Now

-After enjoying Trafalgar Square and my memories, I headed for The Restaurant (that’s its name, really!) for dinner prior to seeing My Fair Lady.
 I walked past the place three times before finally finding it.
-I was the only customer for the theater menu—a fabulous chicken terrine for the starter and trout for the main course.
+I was the only customer for the theater menu, a fabulous chicken terrine for the starter and trout for the main course.
 The food was absolutely superb and reasonably priced.
 I couldn’t understand why no one was there.

 My Fair Lady

-The show was fabulous (well, of course!).
-The actor playing Eliza had an amazing voice.
-She owned the stage every time she opened her mouth.
 Another stand-out was the actor playing her father Alfred P. Doolittle.
 The actor playing Higgins managed to escape the shadow of Rex Harrison and was almost sympathetic (no easy matter!).
-Another stand-out was the actor playing Freddy.
-He totally killed On the Street Where You Live.

 My Fair Lady stands the test of time.